top of page

 Asylum Era (1865 - 1908)

-Tenders for the first stage of construction of the asylum were let in January 1863 and by the end of 1864 sufficient buildings were completed for the asylum to begin operation.
-Woogaroo Asylum opened on 10 January 1865.
-On 12 January, seven prison warders (two of them women) and ten police constables escorted 57 male and 12 female inmates from Brisbane Gaol to Woogaroo, travelling by river.
-The 69 patients were accommodated in a two-storeyed brick building initially intended to be the administration block.
-Male inmates were accommodated on the first floor and part of the ground floor.
-Females occupied a section of the ground floor.
-A tall timber fence surrounded the building and timber outbuildings accommodated a kitchen, bathroom and staff areas.
-Dr Kersey Cannan was appointed as Superintendent and a residence was constructed for him on site, northeast of the main asylum buildings.
+A tall timber fence surrounded the building, and timber outbuildings accommodated a kitchen, bathroom and staff areas.
+Dr Kersey Cannan was appointed as Superintendent, and a residence was constructed for him on site, northeast of the main asylum buildings.
 This first stage of the asylum was located at the southern end of the site between the Brisbane River and Woogaroo Creek, with the river providing access.
-Plans of the site made in c1869 and 1878 indicate that a cemetery was established at its far western end, near the confluence of Woogaroo Creek and the Brisbane River.
+Site plans dated c1869 and 1878 indicate that a cemetery was established at the site's far western end, near the confluence of Woogaroo Creek and the Brisbane River.
 An 1878 survey plan shows the developments on the asylum site: men’s ward, hospital, cottage, a steam saw beside Woogaroo Creek, land under cultivation, a footbridge over Woogaroo Creek, wharf into the Brisbane River, and on the ridge to the north of the main buildings, the female ward and a doctor’s house to its south.
-In 1866, a ward for fee-paying patients was erected on an adjacent ridge about 400 metres to the northeast of the main buildings.
-The building (later Female Wards 1 and 2) was constructed from local sandstone extracted from a nearby quarry owned by Joshua Jeays, which also supplied stone for the construction of Old Government House (1862) and Parliament House (1865) The superintendent, Dr Cannan, claimed responsibility for the building's design, based on principles recommended in the standard treatise on asylum construction at this time.
-However, the Woogaroo Asylum was not in a position to receive fee-paying patients and the building remained unoccupied for two years until alterations were made so female inmates could be transferred to this block.
+In 1866, a ward for fee-paying patients was constructed on an adjacent ridge approximately 400 metres northeast of the main buildings.
+The building (later Female Wards 1 and 2) was built from local sandstone extracted from a nearby quarry owned by Joshua Jeays, which also supplied stone for the construction of Old Government House (1862) and Parliament House (1865) The superintendent, Dr Cannan, claimed responsibility for the building's design, based on principles recommended in the standard treatise on asylum construction at this time.
+However, the Woogaroo Asylum was not in a position to accept fee-paying patients, and the building remained unoccupied for two years until alterations were made to facilitate the transfer of female inmates to this block.
 A partial second storey was added, constructed to the design of Charles Tiffin in 1875, and other substantial alterations and additions were made to the building in 1905-6, 1923, 1937 and 1951.
 This building accommodated female inmates for over 100 years, and was the first of several in the separate ‘female area’.
-In 1867 the first of many Government inquiries into the operations of the asylum took place, with the Queensland Government appointing Dr Henry Challinor to investigate conditions there.
+In 1867, the first of many Government inquiries into the asylum's operations took place, with the Queensland Government appointing Dr Henry Challinor to investigate conditions there.
 Two further inquiries occurred in 1869.
-Dr Cannan was dismissed from his post as a result of the first inquiry.

-The hospital population doubled in the two decades from 1880.
-Two new cottage wards (Female no 6 ward, 1885, later known as Bostock House; and a refractory ward) were erected in the female area, while in the male area, a new refractory ward was constructed [not extant] and major additions to the existing Male no 1 ward were undertaken.
-Despite this new work, conditions for patients scarcely improved as the additional accommodation barely matched the growth in patient numbers.
-New legislation was introduced with the Insanity Act of 1884 replacing the Lunacy Act of 1869.
-Modelled on New South Wales legislation, it reflected the growing medicalisation of the treatment of madness.
-The term lunacy was replaced by insanity and the institution where such persons were treated became known as a hospital for the insane rather than an asylum.
-This Act consolidated the state's role in the treatment and regulation of ‘insane’ people and remained in force for more than 50 years.
-The institution was renamed Goodna Hospital for the Insane in the same year.
-In 1890 the asylum experienced severe flooding when the Brisbane River rose to a height of 40 feet (12.19m), the highest level ever recorded.
-The entire male area was inundated; buildings, fences, and other structures were seriously damaged and patients had to be relocated.
+In 1890, the asylum experienced severe flooding when the Brisbane River rose to 40 feet (12.19m), the highest level ever recorded.
+The entire male area was inundated; buildings, fences, and other structures were seriously damaged, and patients had to be relocated.
 Consequently, the low-lying area near the river was abandoned, with the main male area moved to higher ground to the northeast, where two male wards had already been erected [not extant].
-The relocation brought the complex closer to the railway line (opened in 1875), which replaced the river as the primary means of access to the hospital.
-A Recreation Hall was erected in 1890, which served as a sewing room for female patients during the day and was also used for dances, concerts and church services, as well as a temporary timber building to alleviate overcrowding while in 1892 a substantial two-story brick building for male patients was opened.
-Serious flooding in February 1893 further damaged the male area and inundated the main staff residences and the original cemetery, The original two-story brick building, which then comprised the Woogaroo Asylum and was situated on Woogaroo Creek.
-Local Mrs. Carroll vividly remembers the destruction of this building in the flood of 1893, and the great difficulty of rescuing the 400 patients, which had to be effected in the middle of a pitch-dark night, with heavy rain pouring down, and the creek a seething, rapidly spreading body of water.
-The rescue was splendidly effected, and only one life was lost that of a patient who jumped from a boat and was swept away by the rushing water.
+The relocation brought the complex closer to the railway line (opened in 1875), which supplanted the river as the hospital's primary means of access.
+A Recreation Hall was erected in 1890, serving as a sewing room for female patients during the day and as a venue for dances, concerts, and church services, as well as a temporary timber building to alleviate overcrowding.
+In 1892, a substantial two-story brick building for male patients was opened.
+Severe flooding in February 1893 further damaged the male area.
+It inundated the primary staff residences and the original cemetery, as well as the original two-story brick building, which then comprised the Woogaroo Asylum and was situated on Woogaroo Creek.
+Local Mrs Carroll vividly remembers the destruction of this building in the flood of 1893, and the great difficulty of rescuing the 400 patients, which had to be effected in the middle of a pitch-dark night, with heavy rain pouring down, and the creek a seething, rapidly spreading body of water.
+The rescue was splendidly effected, and only one life was lost, that of a patient who jumped from a boat and was swept away by the rushing water.

 Following the decision to relocate to higher ground, work began on an outdoor recreation area and two similar single-storey wards to accommodate 75 patients each (by 1896) [not extant]; male no 5 ward (later Fleming House), a two-storey brick building (c1896); and a second two-storey block (male no 10 ward) opened c1900.
 These buildings overlooked the cricket oval that had been laid out by patient labour.
-In 1898-9, a substantial brick Medical Superintendent’s Residence, plus outbuildings [later Manor House, Offices], replacing a timber house badly damaged by the 1893 flood, were erected for the new medical superintendent, James Hogg, appointed in 1898.
+In 1898-9, a substantial brick Medical Superintendent’s Residence, plus outbuildings [later Manor House, Offices], replacing a timber house badly damaged by the 1893 flood, was erected for the new medical superintendent, James Hogg, appointed in 1898.
 The residence was located on high ground with its main elevation facing southeast, away from the asylum complex.
-Ellerton Drive, Hogg Lane, and the western half of Boyce Road had been formed to link buildings and areas on the site by 1896.
+Ellerton Drive, Hogg Lane, and the western half of Boyce Road had been formed by 1896 to link buildings and areas on the site.
 The southernmost part of Barrett Drive led to a new cemetery (cemetery no 2) established north of the asylum buildings and adjacent to the cricket ground, which was used until the early 1910s.
 From 1898, the complex was known as the Goodna Hospital for the Insane for the next 42 years.
 The most significant building project of the early 1900s involved extensive alterations and additions to the original female ward.
-The first floor was extended across the entire building, which considerably increased accommodation.
+The first floor was extended across the entire building, which considerably increased the accommodation.
 A large two-storeyed block, the Male no 4 ward was also completed, bringing the male area to a well-defined group of eight buildings.
-A new morgue and two brick bathroom blocks were constructed in 1902 (the Female Bathroom Block was later known as Dawson Annexe and the Male Bathroom Block was later converted into a pathology laboratory).
+A new morgue and two brick bathroom blocks were constructed in 1902 (the Female Bathroom Block was later known as Dawson Annexe, and the Male Bathroom Block was later converted into a pathology laboratory).

 Moral Treatment or Therapy Era (1909 - 1937)

 Following the death of James Hogg in 1908, Henry Byam Ellerton (c1871-1951) was appointed as Medical Superintendent of Goodna and Chief Inspector of Hospitals for the Insane.
 Conscious of the need to find the very best possible candidate, the Queensland Government had advertised widely for the position, including in Britain.
 Ellerton was chosen from a list of 26 applicants and had 14 years of experience in English asylums.
 He was an ardent advocate of 'moral treatment' or ‘moral therapy’.
-Moral treatment marked a major turning point in an understanding of madness and insanity.
-Formerly regarded as the total absence or distortion of reason and incapable of cure, insanity came to be seen as a product of an immoral or defective social environment, thus people with mental illnesses could be improved in an appropriate and elevating environment.
-A critical aspect of moral treatment was the provision of a pleasant environment, with an emphasis on well-lit and ventilated buildings with adequate bathing facilities, and reasonably sized rooms with sufficient openings and views of the landscape.
+Moral treatment marked a major turning point in the understanding of madness and insanity.
+Formerly regarded as the total absence or distortion of reason and incapable of cure, insanity came to be seen as a product of an immoral or defective social environment; thus, people with mental illnesses could be improved in an appropriate and elevating environment.
+A critical aspect of moral treatment was the provision of a pleasant environment, emphasising well-lit, well-ventilated buildings with adequate bathing facilities and reasonably sized rooms with sufficient openings and views of the landscape.
 Recreation and employment were also considered vital parts of the therapeutic process.
 Ellerton was Superintendent of the hospital for 27 years, retiring in 1936.
-In this period, Wolston Park acquired its modern form with the construction of the core of its buildings and the consolidation of the institutional environment.
-As Ellerton's vision was to create an integrated and self-sufficient community, the grounds became gardens, and wooden fences were replaced with less claustrophobic wire ones.
+During this period, Wolston Park assumed its modern form through the construction of its core buildings and the consolidation of its institutional environment.
+As Ellerton's vision was to create an integrated and self-sufficient community, the grounds were converted into gardens, and wooden fences were replaced with less claustrophobic wire fences.
 A large bush house, 100 yards long and 20 yards wide (91.44m x 18.29m) [not extant], was established in 1911 to maintain a steady supply of pot plants for the wards and the Recreation Hall and to provide seedlings and young plants for the gardens throughout the hospital.
-The institution was opened to visits from relatives and friends and recreational activities became integral to the institution's operations.
-While aesthetically pleasing gardens and views were considered parts of the therapeutic process, the grounds were also important to the public image of the institution.
-A pleasant, landscaped environment with gardens, bushland and open space suggested the hospital was a benign institution and belied its true character as a place where overcrowding was chronic, and inmates were strictly controlled and managed.
+The institution was open to visits from relatives and friends, and recreational activities became integral to its operations.
+While aesthetically pleasing gardens and views were considered integral to the therapeutic process, the grounds were also important to the institution's public image.
+A pleasant, landscaped environment with gardens, bushland, and open space suggested that the hospital was a benign institution and belied its true character as a place where overcrowding was chronic, and inmates were strictly controlled and managed.
 During Ellerton's administration, an extensive building programme was undertaken, with Ellerton providing specialist input at the design stage for medical buildings.
 An Assistant Medical Superintendent’s Residence (later Offices) was added east of the male area, and the Recreation Hall extended to its front (south) in 1912.
-Existing male wards were demolished and Male no 9 and 10 wards (later Lewis House), Male no 11 ward (later McDonnell House) and Male no 12 and 13 wards (later Noble House) were completed in 1915.15 The Hospital Ward Block (later Hospital) was completed and a cedar, three-panel, World War I (WWI) Honour Board unveiled in 1916.
+Existing male wards were demolished, and Male no 9 and 10 wards (later Lewis House), Male no 11 ward (later McDonnell House) and Male no 12 and 13 wards (later Noble House) were completed in 1915.15.
+The Hospital Ward Block (later Hospital) was completed.
+A cedar, three-panel, World War I (WWI) Honour Board was unveiled in 1916.
 A new main entrance bridge over Woogaroo Creek, a female admission ward, Female no 7 ward (later Anderson House), the Administration Block (staff offices in 2020), the Powerhouse (offices, stores and small hospital museum in 2020), water reservoirs, and pumping stations were completed in 1914.
 The Laundry was completed in 1918.
-Male no 14 ward (later a ward for difficult female patients; afterwards Osler House) was completed in 1929; and Male no 15 ward for difficult male patients (later Pearce House) was completed in 1934; while the Male no 6, 7 and 8 wards (later Gladstone House, Jenner House, and Kelsey House respectively) were completed in 1936.
-Upon Ellerton's retirement, the male area comprised a total of 13 blocks, all constructed of brick and designed to accommodate between 20 and 120 inmates.
-However, the upgrading of facilities and increase in beds from 1910 to 1936 failed to negate the increase in patients, and overcrowding remained a chronic problem.
+Male no 14 ward (later a ward for difficult female patients; afterwards Osler House) was completed in 1929, and Male no 15 ward for difficult male patients (later Pearce House) was completed in 1934; while the Male no 6, 7 and 8 wards (later Gladstone House, Jenner House, and Kelsey House respectively) were completed in 1936.
+Upon Ellerton's retirement, the male area comprised 13 blocks, all constructed of brick and designed to accommodate between 20 and 120 inmates.
+However, the upgrading of facilities and the increase in beds from 1910 to 1936 failed to offset the rise in patient numbers, and overcrowding remained a chronic problem.
 Compared with the extensive building program in the male area between 1910 and 1936, improvements in the female area were extremely modest.
-Ellerton felt that the expansion of the female area was limited due to the topography of the site and advocated additional female wards at other institutions such as Ipswich Mental Hospital (established 1878) and Toowoomba Mental Hospital (established 1890).19 However, a brick and concrete shelter shed with a fireplace was added near Female no 1 and 2 wards in 1929 for ‘difficult patients.
-In the period 1910-20, the number of female inmates decreased by 20%, falling from 491 to 389 patients and the 1910 female population level was not regained until 1929.
-Male patients, including war veterans, increased by 30% during this period, rising from 779 to 1010.21 The second cemetery (cemetery no 2), located north of the main buildings and adjacent to the cricket ground, closed in the early 1910s to allow construction of the two-storey male wards, which opened in 1915.
+Ellerton felt that the expansion of the female area was constrained by the site's topography and advocated additional female wards at other institutions, such as Ipswich Mental Hospital (established 1878) and Toowoomba Mental Hospital (established 1890).19 However, a brick and concrete shelter shed with a fireplace was added near Female wards 1 and 2 in 1929 for ‘difficult patients.
+During 1910-20, the number of female inmates decreased by 20%, from 491 to 389, and the 1910 level of female population was not regained until 1929.
+The number of male patients, including war veterans, increased by 30% during this period, rising from 779 to 1010.21.
+The second cemetery (cemetery no 2), located north of the main buildings and adjacent to the cricket ground, closed in the early 1910s to allow construction of the two-storey male wards, which opened in 1915.

 Mental Hygiene Era (1938 - 1962)

-Ellerton's retirement provided the opportunity to review the entire mental health system in Queensland and in particular, Ellerton's total commitment to moral therapy.
-By the late 1930s psychiatry was a well-established specialty internationally, though still in its infancy in Australia, and Stafford was alert to the changes psychiatry was bringing to the treatment of mental illness.
-In 1937 he was sent by the Queensland Government to attend the 2nd International Congress on Mental Hygiene in Paris and on a study tour of hospitals, psychiatric clinics and universities in the United States, Europe, and the United Kingdom.
+Ellerton was succeeded as Medical Superintendent by Dr Basil Stafford, the former Superintendent of Ipswich Mental Hospital, in 1938.
+Ellerton's retirement provided the opportunity to review the entire mental health system in Queensland and, in particular, Ellerton's total commitment to moral therapy.
+By the late 1930s, psychiatry was a well-established specialty internationally, though still in its infancy in Australia, and Stafford was alert to the changes psychiatry was bringing to the treatment of mental illness.
+In 1937, he was sent by the Queensland Government to attend the 2nd International Congress on Mental Hygiene in Paris and to undertake a study tour of hospitals, psychiatric clinics, and universities in the United States, Europe, and the United Kingdom.
 On his return, Stafford recommended various changes to the mental health system, including the implementation of new legislation.
-These recommendations led to the Mental Hygiene Act of 1938, which closely resembled the British Mental Treatment Act of 1930.
+These recommendations led to the enactment of the Mental Hygiene Act of 1938, which closely resembled the British Mental Treatment Act of 1930.
 It required active treatment for the mentally ill, attempted to reduce the stigma attached to mental illness, and allowed for voluntary admission to mental hospitals.
-Until this time hospitals such as Goodna received only certified patients, most of whom were sent there under a magistrate's order.
-However, the transition to a less coercive approach to treatment occurred slowly and in 1947 Stafford reported that only 34 of the total 570 patients had been admitted under the voluntary provisions of the Act.
-The changes were mirrored by the institution’s change of name to Brisbane Mental Hospital in c1940.
+Until this time, hospitals such as Goodna received only certified patients, most of whom were sent there under a magistrate's order.
+However, the transition to a less coercive approach to treatment was slow, and in 1947 Stafford reported that only 34 of the 570 patients had been admitted under the Act's voluntary provisions.
+The changes were mirrored by the institution’s renaming to Brisbane Mental Hospital in c1940.

 The first building at Wolston Park to reflect Stafford's modern ideas was Female Ward no 4 (later Dawson House), completed in 1944.

-By January 1942, 110 returned soldiers were inmates of Goodna Mental Hospital, and the Commonwealth Government expressed concern about the growing numbers being admitted.
-War veterans had become a significant minority of the hospital population since the final years of WWI and Ellerton had decided that using existing institutions was preferable to building new facilities.
-During World War II (WWII), however, the Commonwealth agreed to fund the construction of three special wards, with the Queensland Government agreeing to responsibility for the maintenance of the buildings and staffing.
-Plans for a complete repatriation unit were prepared by the Department of Public Works in consultation with Basil Stafford.
-Their design essentially resurrected the principles of 'moral treatment' – the buildings were designed to minimise the sense of confinement associated with mental hospitals, and freedom was emphasised by wide verandahs and dining areas opening onto grassed courtyards and lawns.
-Construction of the wards began in 1946, and the Wacol Repatriation Pavilion was opened by Governor John Lavarack on 26 January 1948.
-It comprised three wards: Wards A, B and C; (later called Jacaranda, Silky Oak and Lilly Pilly respectively) each with accommodation for 88 patients and a Kitchen/canteen block.
-An Occupational Therapy and Recreation Hall was erected in c1961 and a cricket oval (later called Sports Oval) in 1954- 55.41 In 1943, the Superintendent of the Goodna Hospital had advised the Director General of Health and Medical Services that the existing burial ground (cemetery no 3) was ‘almost completely occupied’ and a new one was needed.
-Instead, the Department of Health and Home Affairs decided to use the local Goodna cemetery and ‘provide a motor hearse for funerals.
-Another possible reason for closing the cemetery was the proposed location of the new repatriation buildings between the male area and the cemetery.
-After the cemetery closed, headstones and grave markers were relocated to the Goodna cemetery.
-Bodies were re-interred, but the number is uncertain.
-In June 1947 the Courier Mail reported in a critical article on the hospital that the patients were ‘to disinter 4000 bodies from the hospital cemetery and re-bury them in Goodna town cemetery’.
-However, a heritage plaque at Goodna cemetery notes that 192 bodies of the former Woogaroo Asylum were exhumed and relocated to two areas of the Goodna general cemetery, as well as about 2,300 grave markers.
-Between 1946 and 1951, as part of the expansion of farming on site, a large dam was constructed south of the farm and irrigation plants were installed.
-A pumping station on the northern side of the lake supplied water from the dam to both the farm and vegetable gardens near the male wards.
-The pre-existing track (later Explorers Walk) between the main hospital site and the farm was re-aligned around the dam.
+Between 1946 and 1951, as part of the site's agricultural expansion, a large dam was constructed south of the farm and irrigation plants were installed.
+A pumping station on the northern side of the lake supplied water from the dam to both the farm and the vegetable gardens near the male wards.
+The pre-existing track (later Explorers Walk) between the leading hospital site and the farm was realigned around the dam.
 In the late 1940s, planning began for a new farm ward complex.
-Farm wards at the hospital had traditionally operated as semi-independent units where patients enjoyed greater levels of freedom and autonomy, unlike the main wards where people were locked in their cells or wards.
-A new site on the summit of a hill east of the existing farm wards was chosen and a building comprising two large wards, Farm Ward Block A (east) and B (west), with accommodation for 175 patients and a central dining/recreation block, was erected in stages between 1953 and 1957.
-Access was via a road completed in 1952, which partly follows a small area of a track evident by 1946 (now called Aveyron Road).
+Farm wards at the hospital had traditionally operated as semi-independent units, in which patients enjoyed greater freedom and autonomy, unlike the central wards, where patients were locked in their cells.
+A new site on the summit of a hill east of the existing farm wards was chosen, and a building comprising two large wards, Farm Ward Block A (east) and B (west), with accommodation for 175 patients and a central dining/recreation block, was erected in stages between 1953 and 1957.
+Access was via a road completed in 1952, which partly follows a small track evident by 1946 (now called Aveyron Road).
 Patients included both people with intellectual disabilities and people who had responded well to treatment and had the potential for recovery and discharge.
-In 1958, part of the farmward complex was set aside for patients regarded as having intellectual disabilities and in 1964 a five-teacher school was established to teach the 160 children who lived there.
-In 1967, a new school building providing educational and therapeutic facilities comprising classrooms, manual training, domestic science, and special purpose rooms grouped around a central courtyard, was completed.
+In 1958, part of the farmward complex was set aside for patients regarded as having intellectual disabilities and in 1964, a five-teacher school was established to teach the 160 children who lived there.
+In 1967, a new school building, providing educational and therapeutic facilities comprising classrooms, manual training, domestic science, and special-purpose rooms, grouped around a central courtyard, was completed.
 Gradually, this complex became occupied by children with intellectual disabilities and was renamed the Basil Stafford Centre.
 Villa-style patient accommodation was constructed nearby by 1978.
-49 From an early period, visiting clergy conducted religious services, but no specific facilities were provided by the government until after the appointment of three full-time chaplains to the Brisbane Mental Hospital in 1959.
-To assist them in the conduct of services and in the counselling of patients, three chapels, of similar design, were erected in a semi-circular pattern at the eastern end of Ellerton Drive in 1961.
+49 From an early period, visiting clergy conducted religious services, but the government provided no specific facilities until after the appointment of three full-time chaplains to the Brisbane Mental Hospital in 1959.
+To assist them in the conduct of services and in the counselling of patients, three chapels of similar design were erected in a semi-circular pattern at the eastern end of Ellerton Drive in 1961.

 These were the Anglican Chapel of Christ the King [not extant], the Roman Catholic St Dymphna Chapel, in honour of the Catholic Patron Saint of people with mental illnesses [not extant], and the Council of Churches’ Chapel of Hope (later renamed the Chapel of Resurrection, adapted for use as the Forensic Administration after 1996).
 In 1963, Brisbane Mental Hospital was renamed Brisbane Special Hospital.